Vishal1478/Data_Science_Portfolio/Machine_Learning/Telecom_Churn/README.md

 - Random Forest

 ## Output:
-- Created model which will help us to identify customers who are going to churn
+- Created model which will help us to identify customers who are going to churn with model accuracy of 91%
 - Found top attributes which can be the key indicator if a customer is going to churn
 - Providng recommendations on how to retain customers